10 Signs It’s Time to Start Therapy and How to Begin

 3. Reach Out

 Send an email or call the therapist to ask about availability, services, and fees.
 Most therapists offer a consultation to ensure a good fit.
+Don’t hesitate to ask questions—it’s important that you feel comfortable and informed before beginning.

 4. Prepare for Your First Session

 Bring an open mind and a willingness to share.
 It’s okay to feel nervous—your therapist is there to create a safe and supportive space for you.
+You can start by sharing what brought you to therapy and what you hope to get out of it.

 5. Be Patient with the Process